diegoperezg7/Web-INEXIA/README.md

-# Inexia Website
+# INEXIA Website

-This repository contains the official website for **Inexia**, an AI and automation agency focused on accelerating business processes through specialized AI agents and no-code solutions.
+This repository contains the official website for **INEXIA**, an AI and automation agency focused on accelerating business processes through specialized AI agents and no-code solutions.

 ## 🧠 About Inexia